colinhemphill/cagination/README.md

 A Mongoose helper to simplify the pagination process.

+If you are looking for a nice front-end component to interface with pagination, check out our AngularJS project [Cagination Angular](https://github.com/hemphillcc/cagination).
+These two projects integrate nicely for seamless, full stack pagination.

 ## The Old, Painful Way

     var currentPage = data.currentPage;
     var perPage = data.perPage;
     var options = {